 - Amplify the voices of LGBTQ+ community members on social media.
 This can be as simple as commenting on and resharing content.
 By doing this, you're helping the OP reach a wider audience.

 - Add a sticker or pin to your bike, car, or bookbag as a visual way to signal your support for the LGBTQ+ community.

 - Display your support for a politician who advocates for LGBTQ+ rights.
 Let others know which politicians and campaigns are actively working to advance equity and inclusion.

-- Light up the night by adding rainbow lights to your dorm window, your bike, or your car — let your Pride support shine.
+- Light up the night by adding rainbow lights to your dorm window, bike, or car — let your Pride support shine.

 - Post reviews for books written by LGBTQ+ authors to increase their visibility.
 From Kate Bornstein to Ocean Vuong to James Baldwin, there are so many worthy voices to showcase.

-- Ask campus organizations to signal their support by adding signs to their physical campus spaces and on their social media accounts.
+- Ask campus organizations to signal their support by adding signs to their physical campus spaces and social media accounts.